-- For example, if your partner makes a mistake with regard to something that you’ve warned them about in the past, being smart could entail helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.
+- For example, if your partner made a mistake, being smart could involve helping them cope with their mistake in a manner that will encourage them to internalize it, while being right could involve simply saying “I told you so”.

-- Essentially, the key to making sure that you’re being smart is to always ask yourself: “is this the best thing I can say or do right now?” before you take action.
+- The key to making sure that you’re being smart is to ask yourself: “Is this the best thing I can do right now?” before or while taking action.